neuropsychology/neuropsychology.R/Course/Introduction.md

 ### Personal Experience

 I spent all my bachelor with a mixed feeling toward statistics.
-Although I understood their importance for psychological science, I was just completely lost in the their teaching.
-We spent like three years learning theorethical stuff about the history of t-testing and, again, even if I realise its importance *now*, it just wasn't the right moment to teach that to students.
-And then, shortly after, you learn how to get results, by clicking here and here, and looking for the highlighted text that indicates that you're lucky enough to have a significant effect.
-I applied the methods, but still with no interest or understanding of statistics whatsoever.
+Although I understood their importance for psychological science, I was just completely lost in their teaching.
+I spent like three years learning theorethical stuff about the history of t-testing and, again, even if I realise its importance *now*, it just wasn't the right moment to teach that to students.
+Then, shortly after, you learn how to get results, by clicking here and here, and looking for the highlighted text that indicates that you're [lucky enough to have a significant effect](https://www.youtube.com/watch?v=5OL1RqHrZQ8).
+I applied the methods and pass the exams, with no interest or understanding of statistics whatsoever.

-Until my master thesis, about neuroaesthetics.
+All aht until my master thesis, about neuroaesthetics.
 I gathered data from children and adults and I became eager to discover the results.
-Somehow, I knew what I wanted to do: check the link between those two variables, check if there's a difference in that variable between my group ages etc. But to do it with a software like Statistica was a pain in the *** :sweat:.
-I somehow managed to do it, and the year after that, I discovered R. I found great the possibility of automating statistical reports, re-running a entire statistical analysis, with a small change at the beginning, and get almost immediately a beautiful pdf with all tje results, plots and so on.
+Somehow, I knew what I wanted to do: check the link between those two variables, check if there's a difference in that variable between my group ages etc. But to do it with a software like Statistica was a pain in the bottom, to say it nicely.
+I somehow managed to do it, and the year after that, I discovered R. I found great the possibility of automating statistical reports, re-running a entire statistical analysis, with a small change at the beginning, and get almost immediately a beautiful pdf with all the results, plots and so on.

 So I started to learn.
 I was alone, nobody in my lab' was using it at that time, and it was hard: I was now lacking the therothetical notions that were thaught to me years ago.
-Long story short, now, I love statistics.
-And that is thanks to R.
+But I eventually managed to get through.
+Long story short, I do now love statistics.

+And that is, thanks to R.

 ### The Myth